nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

 ## Practice: Contact List

 > The boilerplate repository does not include the task for starting a `json-server` API, so you need to add it for this practice exercise.
-Add the following task to the `src/lib/grunt/aliases.yaml` file:
+Add the following task to the `src/lib/grunt/aliases.yaml` file before the "watch" task:
 >
 > `- "bgShell:launchAPI"`
 >